Problems with Latching On or Sucking

 that did not help one day may work great the next.

-Once your baby is growing and developing correctly and his or her nutritive sucking
+Once your baby is growing and developing correctly and their nutritive sucking ability

-ability is improving, ask your baby's healthcare provider when you can stop waking
+is improving, ask your baby's healthcare provider when you can stop waking them for

-him or her for feedings and begin to wait to see if he or she will demonstrate feeding
+feedings and begin to wait to see if they will demonstrate feeding cues.
+You will

-cues.
-You will also want to know when it's safe to start decreasing supplementary
+also want to know when it's safe to start decreasing supplementary feedings, if they

 Keep thinking positively.
 It's normal to get frustrated and think your baby will never